Monemax94/simple_shell/concept_exercises/README.md

 child processes.
 Each child should be created by the same process (the father).
 Wait for a child to exit before creating a new child.

+File 7.0.stat.c - The stat(man 2 stat) system call gets the status of a file.
+On success, zero is returned.
+On error, -1 is returned.

+File 7.1.file_path - Write a program that looks for files in the current PATH.

+File 8.0.env-main.c - is a program that can be used to list the environmental variables and values  ( command printenv).

+File 8.1.environ.c - Write a program that prints the environment using the global variable environ

+File 8.2.print_env_address.c - Write a program that prints the address of env (the third parameter of the main function) and environ (the global variable).
+Are they they same?
+Does this make sense?

+File 8.3.getenv.c - Write a function that gets an environment variable. (without using getenv)
+Prototype: char *_getenv(const char *name);
+man 3 getenv

 Files generate-authors.sh and AUTHORS. .
 File man_1_simple_shell - Manual for our simple shell.